 We defined a new autotest RPC for this, with the following interface:

-If the image is deemed NSFW, then the suite job will FAIL with an appropriate message.
-Once we know the image is safe enough that we aren’t going to brick our lab, we go through all the control files associated with the build being tested, and schedule the proper jobs.
+Once the image and autotest bundle are staged on dev server, it goes through all the control files associated with the build being tested, and schedule the proper jobs.
 At that point, we let the autotest scheduler take responsibility for all the async scheduling/dependency scheduling.
 It is important that all jobs are scheduled via rpc calls with a name that associates them all together so that when we want to look at results we can aggregate them all in a query.
 This will allow callers (like the buildbot-autotest connection) to poll for the status of all jobs kicked off by the BVT suite control file, and eventually find and gather up results for reporting purposes